RivValtin/ffxivguide/glossary.md

 * Telegraph - Any mark that is there to warn you about what's going to happen next (or at least soon) in the fight.
 * Threat - See Enmity.
 * Trash - A special name given to non-boss enemies that are not part of a boss fight.
 They're usually very simple filler between bosses.
+* Weaving - Using an ability unaffected by global cooldown while your global cooldown is rolling.

 ### Community Names for Mechanics
 These are special names the community uses for commonly appearing attack patterns.
 Usually named after the first mechanic to appear in the game that worked similarly.